Overwintering Cool and Dark

 Plants that overwinter as bulbs, corms, rhizomes, tubers or other underground parts of the plant don’t need any light either.

 Some plants might start to emerge with weak, pale shoots in the later part of the winter or early spring.
-This can to some extent be prevented with a low temperature.
-Many plants tolerate being planted deeper or having the shoots trimmed off before spring.
+This can to some extent be prevented with a lower temperature (within the acceptable range).
+Many bulbs tolerate being planted deeper or having their shoots trimmed before planting in spring, with no noticeable difference in growth the following season.

 Winter hardy plants